wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.2 =
+* Release Date: TBD
+* Added: Date range selector for charts now supports arbitrary date ranges with JavaScript date selector.
+* Added: If the site is using the blogroll for the homepage, use the blog title as the page name instead of leaving it blank.
+* Fixed: Incorrect URL in the admin manual.
+* Fixed: WP_DEBUG warning if formatting was not specified in the short code.

 = 9.1.3 =
 * Release Date: April 14, 2015
 * Added: Quick link to summary stats.